Frequently Asked Questions

 Symmetric keys are important because they are unique to each session.
 Nubeva's agent discovers and extracts these keys, securely stores them in a key database set up and managed by the user, and then makes the keys available to for use on demand.
 It’s absolutely, the most secure and most scalable decryption solution available today.

 Don’t the big public cloud providers offer visibility into packet traffic?

-Public cloud platforms offer preventative security.
-Unfortunately, that’s only half the battle.
+Public cloud platforms offer preventative security, but that’s only half the battle.
 Figuring out what happened when a breach occurs is more difficult than simply patching a vulnerability after the fact.
-Large public cloud providers share logs, which provide a partial answer.
-Flow records may offer additional insight.
-But the vital piece of the triad is the aggregation, processing, storage and distribution of actual packet level data.
-Full packet capture is absolutely critical for forensic investigation.
-This data is the best asset for troubleshooting and root cause identification.
+AWS, Azure and Google Cloud share logs, which provide a partial answer.
+Flow records may offer additional insight, but they may not be adequate if you need to conduct forensic investigation.
+Through deep packet inspection, users can troubleshoot and ID the root cause of a threat or potential issue.
 Need to know exactly what happened last night at 11:55 p.m.?
 Pull the actual traffic and replay it using security tools.
 If a specific security event happened in the last seven days, organizations must have access to the complete data haystack in order to find the appropriate needle.
 But in order to do any of this, users must decrypt the encrypted traffic in a way that doesn't open the enterprise to additional risk.

 Why is it important to see this detail in the public cloud?

 If organizations can’t quickly and accurately see what’s going on across their public cloud environment at all times, they run the risk of not knowing when they’re being attacked or compromised.
 Continuous traffic visibility inside the cloud, and the ability to “insert” security control points, is the key.
 These are critical steps toward improving security, especially when dealing with the dynamic, elastic nature of modern cloud computing environments.

 What does the future hold as more organizations move to the cloud?